-So if you are single and are dealing with Endo, When you find someone who you think may be “the one” make sure you talk about all of these important issues.
+So if you are single and are dealing with endo, when you find someone who you think may be “the one”, make sure you talk about all of these important issues.
 Talk about them because if they won’t support you no matter what then they aren’t “the one”.
-If you are already married how did you and your hubs decide what to do?
+If you are already married, how did you and your hubs decide what to do?
 Did you disagree about treatment?

 Hugs and pain free wishes!

-The informational content of this article is intended to convey general educational information and should not be relied upon as a substitute for professional healthcare advice.
+This article is intended to convey general educational information and should not be relied upon as a substitute for professional healthcare advice.